- Galapagos Islands

 Day 6 Galapagos Islands

 Today you'll embark on a full day trip to Bartolomé Island.
 It's distinguished by its basaltic obelisk, Pinnacle Rock, as well as tuff cones and other striking lava formations.
-Snorkeling here is a real highlight, as you're likely to be joined in the water by playful sea lions, Galapagos penguins and many tropical fish.
+The water here is often full of playful sea lions who are joined by Galapagos penguins and many tropical fish.
 The rocks are encrusted with sea urchins and anemones.

 Day 7 Galapagos Islands